-The most useful database to try searching is Research Library (Proquest), which UCLA does not subscribe to.
+The most useful database to try searching is Research Library (ProQuest), which UCLA does not subscribe to.
 It has some online journals not at UCLA.

 These are general databases that are useful for lower-division research papers.
 They contain articles in scholarly journals, newspapers, and popular publications.
 If you want to look for others, go to this page to browse databases by subject.
 Click through to your discipline (political science, sociology, history, etc.).
 Here you will find a selection of the most useful databases for each discipline listed.

-Get it at UC is your link to full-text!
+is your link to full-text!
 Note that some sources only index journal articles—they don't actually have the full text.

 For more tips, see our guide on database searching.